MarkBiesheuvel/optimizely-labs/wx6/README.md

-# `[WX3]`  Update your web experiment to target audiences
+# `[WX6]`  Creating a multi-page (funnel) test

-In this hands-on lab, you will modify your existing web experiment to only target ....
+In this hands-on lab, you will modify your existing web experiment to run across multiple pages.

 ## Prerequisites